If you want to learn how to get cheap train tickets and save money on your travel, you’re in the right place.

 If you decide to go down the split ticketing route, it’s important you take into account the fees these sites charge.
 While some don’t charge booking fees, nearly all split ticketing sites (apart from Trainline) charge you a percentage of the amount you save.

-This fee is usually 15% of your saving, so if you saved £5, you’d only actually get a £4.25 reduction on the price of your ticket.
+This fee is usually 15% of your savings, so if you saved £5, you’d only actually get a £4.25 reduction on the price of your ticket.
 Make sure you weigh up the cost of your tickets with this 15% saving fee included, in case it’s not worth it.

 There is a way to avoid paying split ticketing fees, which is to use these sites to find your split route, and then actually book your tickets via a fee-free site.